krepoli/CS-330/README.md

 ```

 ### Always Include
-* <iostream> is a header file library that allows input and output objects
+* `<iostream>` is a header file library that allows input and output objects
-* namespace std allows objects and variables to be named
+* `namespace std` allows access to names in the standard namespace

 ```cpp
 #include <iostream>